 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood/bone marrow disorders (such as anemia, bleeding problems, low white blood cell count), liver disease, kidney disease, mental/mood disorders (such as depression, suicidal thoughts).

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.

 This medication may decrease the effectiveness of hormonal birth control such as pills, patch, or ring.
 This could cause pregnancy.
-Discuss with your doctor or pharmacist if you should use additional reliable birth control methods while using this medication.
+Discuss with your doctor or pharmacist if you should use reliable backup birth control methods while using this medication.
 Also tell your doctor if you have any new spotting or breakthrough bleeding, because these may be signs that your birth control is not working well.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
-Otherwise, call a poison control center or emergency room immediately.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 If you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.

-Store at room temperature between 68-77 degrees F (20-25 degrees C) away from light and moisture.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.